Mwr247/DnDBeyondSpellPoints/README.md

 Ever wanted to use the [Spell Point Variant Rule](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#VariantSpellPoints) (DMG 288-289), but lamented that the feature [still hasn't been implemented](https://dndbeyond.zendesk.com/hc/en-us/community/posts/360023004153-Spell-Points)?

-This is a [userscript](https://en.wikipedia.org/wiki/Userscript) that implements a locally persistant spell point tracker right into your character sheet, allowing you to manage your spell points from within DnDBeyond.
+This is a [userscript](https://en.wikipedia.org/wiki/Userscript) that implements a locally persistent spell point tracker right into your character sheet, allowing you to manage your spell points from within DnDBeyond.

 ## Features